 - work better in a team-based environment;

 - resolve problems with customers, co-workers and bosses;

 - answer questions; and

-A good listener knows that being attentive to what the speaker doesn't say is as important as being attentive to what he does say.
-Look for non-verbal cues such as facial expressions and posture to get the full gist of what the speaker is telling you.
+- Be Attentive to Non-Verbal Cues: Paying attention to what the speaker doesn't say is as important as being attentive to his or her words.
+Look for non-verbal cues such as facial expressions and posture to get the full gist of what information the speaker is conveying.

 - worry, fear, or anger; and

-- Read out loud to your child and then engage her in a conversation about what you have read; and
+- Read out loud to your child and then engage her in a conversation about what you have read.

 - Engage your child in age-appropriate activities that promote good listening skills.